cmarshman/My-Portfolio/README.md

 Bulma.io, other students and TA's

-Pull requests are welcom.
-For major chages, please open an issue first to discuss what you would like to change
+Pull requests are welcome.
+However, for major chages, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate
+Please make sure to update tests as appropriate.

 ## Links